ScottJams/scottjams.github.io/index.markdown

 ## About Me

-Hi, I'm Scott Simpson and I'm an aspiring Gameplay Programmer based in the UK.
+Hi, I'm Scott Simpson and I'm a Gameplay Programmer based in the UK.
 Below you will find examples of the projects I've been working on and my previous experience as a developer.

 ## Experience